 The COVID crisis has meant difficult times for musicians and other entertainers, but like many, Rush has been innovative in finding ways to reach his fans.

 “As you know, a lot of places have closed down, and a lot of places are trying to figure out how to do shows.
-So the Odeum will be reduced capacity, it will be very distanced and safe.
-It won’t be a packed show.
-If you come with your family, you can sit together,” noted Rush.
+The (Narrows Center) will be at reduced capacity, it won’t be a packed show.
+If you come with your family, you can sit together,” Rush explained.

 Rush is connecting to his audience in other ways.
 “I wrote up a little primer called, ‘How to Host a Private Concert’ which is up on Tomrush.com.
 About a thousand people have checked it out and a couple of hundred have contacted my booking agent.
 A lot of the shows have been outdoors up to now.
 They can also be done indoors if you use common sense, distancing and masks and all that.”

 He’s also launching a campaign on the popular Patreon platform, which he promises will provide fans “a backstage pass to the artistic process.
 I’ll be offering brand new songs that haven’t been recorded yet, songs in progress, and pages from a couple of books that I’m working on, with stories like ‘Skinny Dipping with Janis.’”

 Rush is known to reveal past stories during his shows – he shared a few with us, including a memory of when he first met Joni Mitchell.

 “I met Joni at a little club in Detroit, Michigan called The Chessmate.
 I did a two-week gig there every year.
 She and her husband Chuck Mitchell had a folk duo and they were playing there.
 Joni had just started writing songs in probably in ’65 or ’66.
 Joni asked the owner if she could do a guest set so I could hear some of her new songs and maybe record them.”